cennt01/EcoExplorer/README.md

-# Translatoray
+# Eco:Explorer
-There are a lot of translation apps that didn't have the other dialect languages in the Philippines.

-Then I thought, why not?
-Translatoray Mobile App.

-The purpose of this Translatoray Mobile Application is to help the people that are still struggling in tagalog who wants to learn english.
-Then this app can translate the other dialect that didn't have in any translation apps in the Philippines.

 Timeline and Workflow

 Week 1-2 Planing and Research
-- Conduct research and analysis about translation apps and available dialect databases.
+- Conduct research and analysis about Eco:explorer apps and available existing app in the appstore.
-- Collaborate with educators, linguists, and local experts to ensure accurate translations.
+- Collaborate with the graduates in IT, and watching youtube.
 - Define project goals, scope, and target audience.

 Week 3-4